IT Focus Area: Security

-3. Take a data-centric approach to security
+3. Take a data-centric approach

 4. Develop a clear understanding of cloud service models and security issues

 While the benefits of the cloud are clear (scalability, productivity and increased flexibility to name a few), companies are still struggling with associated security implications.
 Cloud computing is not fundamentally insecure; it just needs to be managed in a secure way.
 Organizations should develop a clear understanding of cloud service models, as security issues vary depending on the model being used.
-Learn the 10 essential steps to securing your cloud data.
-Get your guide to creating and executing a successful cloud strategy.

 5. Consider a cloud access security broker (CASB)

 Many enterprises have adopted a cloud-enablement mindset and are "cloudifying" traditionally internal applications, but worry that they don’t have the right tools to fully secure their data in the cloud.
 CASBs enable organizations to manage and enforce security policies across disparate applications, providing much-needed insight into cloud activity, and a single point of control for multiple applications and services.
-Find out how to develop a successful cloud strategy.

 6. Don’t forget to address insider threats